-ITAL 470 Italian Civilization - in Italian (3) Credit will be granted for only one of the following: ITAL 470 or ITAL 370.
-Political, social, intellectual, literary and artistic forces shaping contemporary Italy, from the late Middle Ages to the present.
+ITAL 432 Italian Civilization-in Italian (3) Credit will be granted for only one of the following: ITAL 431 or ITAL 432.
+Formerly ITAL 470.
+Political, social, intellectual, literary and artistic forces shaping contemporary Italy from the late Middle Ages to the present.
 In Italian.

-ITAL 471 Italian Cinema: A Cultural Approach (3) Credit will be granted for only one of the following: ITAL 471 or ITAL 472.
+ITAL 471 Italian Cinema: A Cultural Approach (in Translation) (3) Credit will be granted for only one of the following: ITAL 471 or ITAL 472.
 Formerly ITAL 475.
 The culture of Italy through the medium of film from the silent days up to the present.
 In English.

-ITAL 472 Italian Cinema: A Cultural Approach - in Italian (3) Credit will be granted for only one of the following: ITAL 471 or ITAL 472.
+ITAL 472 Italian Cinema: A Cultural Approach (in Italian) (3) Credit will be granted for only one of the following: ITAL 471 or ITAL 472.
 The culture of Italy through the medium of film from the silent days up to the present.
 In Italian.

-ITAL 475 The Italian Opera Libretto - in English (3) Prerequisite: one course in literature.
+ITAL 475 The Italian Opera Libretto-in English (3) Prerequisite: one course in literature.
 Credit will be granted for only one of the following: ITAL 376, ITAL 475, or ITAL 476.
 Formerly ITAL 376.
 History and analysis of Italian opera librettos from Monteverdi through Mozart to Verdi and Puccini.
 In English.

-ITAL 476 The Italian Opera Libretto - in Italian (3) Credit will be granted for only one of the following: ITAL 476 or ITAL 475.
-History and analysis of Italian opera librettos from Monteverdi through Mozart to Verdi and Puccini.
-In Italian.
+ITAL 476 The Italian Opera Libretto-in Italian (3) Credit will be granted for only one of the following: ITAL 476 or ITAL 475.
+History and analysis of Italian opera librettos from Monteverdi through Mozart to Verdi and Purcipi In Italian